Cynthia L. Bernshauseen, Artistic Director, Ballet, Pointe, Variations

 Brad is a former faculty member of the West Virginia Governor’s School for the Arts and The School of the Maryland Ballet, and has been a frequent guest teacher for the Professional Dance Teacher’s Association.
 He directed the dance department of the Performing Arts School of Worcester (MA), taught in the dance department at The University Of North Carolina at Greensboro, and served as the Ballet Master of the Greensboro Ballet (NC).
 Brad’s choreographic work has been shown on the gala program at Regional Dance America (formerly the National Association of Regional Ballet), as well as at the North Carolina Dance Festival, National High School Dance Festival, West Virginia Dance Festival, and American College Dance Association.

 Erin Augustine, an alumni of East TN Ballet Academy and the East Tennessee Youth Ballet.
 Erin has performed leading roles Cinderella, The Nutcracker and Snow White, original choreography and modern works presented by the Youth Ballet.
-Erin attended Central Pennsylvania Youth Ballet for the academic year 2017-2018 as well as the five week summer intensives for two summers.
+Erin attended Central Pennsylvania Youth Ballet for the academic year 2017-2018 as well as the five week summer intensives.
 Erin is a member of the Alliance Church of Elizabethton and is attending East Tennessee State University.

 Sarah Walborn - Ballet, Pointe, Variations